A full-time student is one who is matriculated and meets the conditions for each term noted below:

 Examinations and Thesis/Dissertation

-A student must be registered during the semester(s) in which any written and/or oral examinations are taken.
+A student must be registered during the semester(s) or summer terms in which any written and/or oral examinations are taken and graded.

 Students must be registered for a minimum of three credit hours of thesis substitute (992), thesis (993), or dissertation (994) during the semesters or summer terms in which the thesis/dissertation is proposed and defended or a thesis option is completed.